This section covers general medical conditions that do not fit into specific areas of the body.

 Epilepsy is a neurological condition which affects the brain.
-Its most dominant and well known feature is the seizure (convulsions, or fit).
+Its most dominant and well-known feature is the seizure (convulsions, or fit).

 Bursae are small sacks of fluid which lie between a tendon or muscle and the underlying bone.
 Their purpose is to reduce friction between the two.
 There are approximately 160 bursae in the body.

-Diabetes (also called diabetes mellitus) is a relatively common condition which affects the levels of sugar within the blood.
+Diabetes (also called diabetes mellitus) is a relatively common condition which affects the levels of sugar in the blood.
 Up to 2.6 million people in the UK have diabetes, with half a million estimated to be unaware of their condition.

 Dehydration is an 'excessive loss of water from the body'.
-This can happen for numerous reasons, such as illness (through vomiting and diarrhea), diseases of the gastrointestinal tract, excessive sweating and failure to take on a sufficient volume of fluid to replace that which is lost.
+This can happen for numerous reasons, such as illness (through vomiting and diarrhea), diseases of the gastrointestinal tract, excessive sweating, and failure to take on a sufficient volume of fluid to replace that which is lost.